DeeptanshuM/learningDeepLearning/README.md

 - also makes sense it the NN is so big that it can in fact do well on multiple tasks
 - transfer learning is used a lot more to do though

+### End-to-end deep learning

+When to use and when not to use end-to-end deep learning
+- pros: “lets the data speak”, there’s less hand-designing of components needed
+- cons: may need lots of data, excludes potentially useful hand-designing of components
+- “key question: do you have sufficient data to learn the function of the complexity needed to map from X to Y”

+### Quiz notes: Autonomous driving (case study)

+- applied ML is a highly iterative process.
+If you train a basic model and carry out error analysis (see what mistakes it makes) it will help point you in more promising directions.
+- deep learning algorithms are quite robust to having slightly different train and dev distributions.